1976 Astro-Bluebonnet Bowl: Teams

 Both teams were making their only appearances in the Astro-Bluebonnet Bowl; this edition (ninth as "Astro-") was played on New Year's Eve at 7 p.m.
 CST.
 The Sugar Bowl had been played in this time slot the previous four years, but moved back to New Year's Day this season.

 Nebraska

-The Cornhusers started the season ranked first, but a tie to LSU dropped them to #8.
+The Cornhuskers started the season ranked first, but a tie to LSU dropped them to #8.
 Five straight victories made them rise back to third before a matchup with #17 Missouri.
 The 34–24 home loss dropped them to ninth, with victories over Kansas and #13 Oklahoma State doing nothing to make them rise nor fall.
 Losses to Iowa State and #8 Oklahoma dropped them to thirteenth, with a lopsided win at Hawaii ending the regular season on a high note.
 The Huskers tied for fourth in the Big Eight Conference (with Iowa State) at 4–3 in a year where Oklahoma, Oklahoma State, and Colorado all won a share of the conference title at 5–2.
 This was Nebraska's sixth bowl game of the decade along with their seventh straight bowl appearance.